dannytsang/energyathome/README.md

-energyathome
+energy@home
 ============

-Energy@Home is a project created to use the CurrentCost CC128 device.
+energy@home is a project created to use the CurrentCost CC128 device.
 CC128 is the one with the black boarder around the display.
 I decided to make my own program to learn programming about in Linux.
 The goal of the project is to capture information from CC128 (and possibly other devices) and display it in